chloeekk/chloeekk.github.io/posts/obsidian-daily-notes/index.md

 Of course.

-Drag images directly into the Daily Note, or insert with `![[image-name.png]]`.
-To learn more about managing images in Obsidian, check out the [complete image management guide](https://chloevolution.com/posts/managing-images-in-obsidian/).
+Drag images directly into the Daily Note, or insert them with `![[image-name.png]]`.
+For attachment folders, image sizing, and orphaned-file cleanup, see the [complete Obsidian image management guide](https://chloevolution.com/posts/manage-images-in-obsidian/).

 Some people record in Daily Notes:
 - Today's work screenshots